hetalang/heta-compiler/README.md

 ## Usage of command line interface

-*More options and examples see on [CLI references](./cli-references)*
+Heta compiler comes with a built-in CLI which can be used to compile files from the command line.

+>To learn more about options, see [CLI references](./cli-references)

-The following example creates one Heta module and compiles the model it to SBML format.
-For example you want to create platform in directory "platform/directory/path/"
+The following is the example where we create a Heta module and compile it into SBML format.
+For example you want to create platform in directory "/path/to/my-platform" (target directory)

-1. Create Heta file: *index.heta* in target directory:
+1. Create Heta file: *index.heta* in the target directory:
     ```heta
     comp1 @Compartment;
     s1 @Species { compartment: comp1 };